 For example, we had a functioning light in our kitchen but it was hideous and hung too low over a high-traffic walk area.
 We have some friends who are taller-than-average, and one in particular kept banging his head on the light.
 The final straw for us was when he hit his head so hard I heard the impact of it in the living room over the hum of conversation.

-So we found a nice four-bulb track light on sale at our local hardware store for around $60, and my dad helped my husband remove the old light and install the new one.
+So we found a nice four-bulb track light on sale at our local hardware store for around $60.
+My dad helped my husband remove the old light and install the new one.

-For a little out-of-pocket expense, we not only removed a hideous light that some of our guests hit their heads on, but we also were able to direct the bulbs to the areas of the kitchen that needed it most: the fridge, the stove, the sink, and the island.
-Now the kitchen is brighter and is a more pleasant space!
+For a little out-of-pocket expense, we removed a hideous light that some of our guests hit their heads on.
+Now we are able to direct the bulbs to the areas of the kitchen that needed it most: the fridge, the stove, the sink, and the island.
+The kitchen is brighter and is a more pleasant space!